Adaptation of olfactory receptor abundances for efficient coding: Random environment matrices

 and recreated a covariance matrix by multiplying the perturbed square root with its transpose,

-This approach ensures that the perturbed matrix $\tilde \Gamma$ remains a valid covariance matrix---symmetric and positive-definite---which wouldn't be guaranteed if the random perturbation was added directly to $\Gamma$.
+This approach ensures that the perturbed matrix $\tilde \Gamma$ remains a valid covariance matrix---symmetric and positive-definite---which would not be guaranteed if the random perturbation was added directly to $\Gamma$.
 We chose the magnitude $\sigma$ of the perturbation so that the error bars in our simulations are of comparable magnitude to those in the experiments.

+We used a similar method for generating the results from Figure~\ref{fig:context_dependence}, where we needed to apply the same perturbation to two different environments.
+Given the environment covariance matrices $\Gamma_k$, with $k\in\{1, 2\}$, we took the matrix square root of each environment matrix, $M_ k = \Gamma_k^{1/2}$.
+We then added the same perturbation to both, $\tilde M_k = M_k + P$, then recovered covariance matrices for the perturbed environments by squaring $\tilde M_k$, $\tilde \Gamma_k = \tilde M_k \tilde M_k^T$.
+In the examples used in the main text, the perturbation $P$ was a matrix in which only one column was non-zero.
+The elements in this column were chosen from a Gaussian distribution with zero mean and a standard deviation 5 times larger than the square root of the median element of $\Gamma_1$.
+This choice was arbitrary and was made to obtain a visible change in the optimal receptor abundances between the `control' and `exposed' environments.

+Finally, we employed this approach also for generating non-overlapping environments.
+Given two environments $\Gamma_1$ and $\Gamma_2$ and their matrix square roots $M_1$ and $M_2$, we reduced the amount of variance in the first half of $M_1$'s columns and in the second half of $M_2$'s.
+We did this by dividing those columns by a constant factor $f$, which in this case we chose to be $f=4$.
+We then used the resulting matrices $\tilde M_k$ to generate covariance matrices $\tilde \Gamma_k = \tilde M_k \tilde M_k^T$ with largely non-overlapping odors.

-\subsection{Deriving the dynamical model}
+\section{Deriving the dynamical model}

-To turn the maximization requirement into a dynamical model, we turn to a gradient ascent argument.
+To turn the maximization requirement into a dynamical model, we employ a gradient ascent argument.
 Given the current abundances $K_a$, we demand that they change in proportion to the corresponding components of the information gradient, plus a Lagrange multiplier to impose the constraint on the total number of neurons:

 The brain does not have direct access to the overlap matrix $Q$, but it could measure the response covariance matrix $R$ from eq.~\eqref{eq:responseCov}.
 Thus, we can write the dynamics as